ysbaddaden/earl/README.md

 a = Consumer.new
 producer.register(a)
-a.spawn
+supervisor.monitor(a)

 b = Consumer.new
 producer.register(b)
-b.spawn
+supervisor.monitor(b)

 Signal::INT.trap { supervisor.stop }
 supervisor.start
 ```

-Now if the producer crashes, it will be restarted.
-You can test this by adding a
-random `raise "chaos monkey"` into the `Producer#call` loop.
-The error will be
+The supervisor will start in the current fiber, and spawn a fiber for each of
+the supervised actor: `producer`, `a` and `b`.
+If any of the actors crashes, the
-logged, the producer restarted and the application continue running.
+error will be logged, the actor be restarted and the application will continue
+to run.

 #### Pool

 The `Earl::Pool(A, M)` agent spawns a fixed size list of agents of type `A`, to
 which we can dispatch messages (of type `M`).
 Messages are delivered to a single
 worker of the pool in an exactly-once manner.
-This is different from
-`Earl::Registry` that broadcasts a message to all registered agents.

 Whenever a worker agent crashes, the pool will recycle and restart it.
 A worker
 can stop normally, but it should only do so when asked to stop.